Norman Levitt

-Norman Jay Levitt (August 27, 1943 – October 24, 2009) was an American mathematician at Rutgers University.
+Norman Jay Levitt (August 27, 1943 – October 24, 2009) was an American mathematician and writer.
+A specialist in topology and a professor at Rutgers University, he became better known to the general public for his criticism of postmodernist and social-constructivist descriptions of science.

-Education
+Education and career

 Levitt was born in The Bronx and received a bachelor's degree from Harvard College in 1963.
 He received a PhD from Princeton University in 1967.
+His doctoral thesis was titled "Applications of engulfing", and his advisor was William Browder.